sudo-self/Rpi-shairport-sync/README.md

       1.99,     -22.7,      22.7,       54162,      0,      0,      0,      0,   8567,  216,  225,   44100.00,   44103.12,   44099.87,     24.57,    92,    -27.45
 ```

 "Sync error in milliseconds" is the average deviation from exact synchronisation.
-The first line of the example above indicates that the output is on average 0.7 milliseconds behind exact synchronisation.
+The first line of the example above indicates that the output is on average 0.15 milliseconds behind exact synchronisation.
 Sync is allowed to drift by the `general` `drift_tolerance_in_seconds` setting — (± 0.002 seconds) by default — before a correction will be made.

 "Net correction in ppm" is actually the net sum of corrections — the number of frame insertions less the number of frame deletions — given as a moving average in parts per million.
 After an initial settling period, it represents the drift — the divergence between the rate at which frames are generated at the source and the rate at which the output device consumes them.
 In this case, the drift is negligible, but it can routinely be up to 150 ppm, especially with older machines.

 "Corrections in ppm" is the number of frame insertions plus the number of frame deletions (i.e. the total number of corrections), given as a moving average in parts per million.
-The closer this is to the net corrections, the fewer "unnecessary" corrections that are being made.
+The closer this is to the net corrections, the fewer "unnecessary" corrections are being made.
 Third party programs tend to have much larger levels of corrections.

 "Min DAC queue size" is the minimum size the queue of samples in the output device's hardware buffer was measured at.
 It is meant to stand at 0.2 seconds = 8,820 frames at 44,100 frames per second, and will go low if the processor is very busy.
 If it goes below about 2,000 then it's an indication that the processor can't really keep up.